 3. Thymus Glandular

-Thymus extracts can have substances that influence the immune system, but it is very difficult to know what kind of short term and long term effect these glandular have on the immune system.
-There are countless immune substances in the body and it is extremely difficult to predict all the potential interactions when ingesting a thymus glandular.
+Thymus extracts can have substances that influence the immune system, but it is very difficult to know what kind of short-term and long-term effects these glandulars have on the immune system.
+There are countless immune substances in the body and it is extremely difficult to predict all the potential interactions possible when ingesting a thymus glandular.
 Furthermore, there could be wide variations in response between different people.

 © Copyright 2015 Michael Lam, M.D.
 All Rights Reserved.

 What can I do to recover if I am unable to tolerate any supplements or any sort of detox?